XH-rPLr/XH-rPLr/README.md

 ## Hi, I am <a href="https://www.linkedin.com/in/joy-chaehyun-kim-b113a5227/" target="_blank">Joy Kim </a><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28"/>

 Nice to meet you!<br/>
-Transitioned from a scholarship-awarded :hospital: medical student in Canberra, Australia, to an engineer who is<br/>
-passionate about deciphering intricate challenges, whether in software, mathematics, or human-centric problems.
+Transitioned from a scholarship-awarded :hospital: medical student in Canberra, Australia, to an engineer who is passionate about deciphering intricate challenges, whether in software, mathematics, or human-centric problems.
 I inspire colleagues with enthusiasm, fostering collaborative teamwork for amplified outcomes.
 In my leisure time, I enjoy a cup of coffee and reading books to unfold the land of imagination.